One place for your family's records

 Wholekin

-These are illustrative composite personas, not named customers.
-They show the kinds of households, operators, and advisors who get the most value from Wholekin and what they consistently like about it.
+These are composite personas — not named customers.
+They show the kinds of families and advisors who get the most out of Wholekin and what they keep coming back to.

 One living record

-These stories start with the same life-admin burden.
+They all start with the same life-admin overload.

 Different operators, same need for a current record